 - A person who works with or for the Commissioner of Development Services (services for people with disabilities) may not have sexual intercourse or sexual contact with persons who are under the supervision or disciplinary authority.

-If you have been charged with any of these crimes or have more questions about inappropriate sexual relationships, it is a good idea to contact a criminal defense lawyer.
+If you have been charged with any of these crimes or have more questions about improper sexual relationships in Connecticut, it is a good idea to contact a criminal defense lawyer.
 Find a lawyer who has worked with sex defense in the past and can help you understand Connecticut sex crimes.
 Our lawyers work with sex crime defense and can help.
 Contact our office for more information.